sabtahi/web-services-frontend-dev-test/README.md

 * Use of GitFlow for each step
 * Use of TypeScript
-* Test development;
+* Use of TailwindCSS or follow some CSS style guide
 * Use of Clean Code Techniques
-* Follow some Javascript style guide;
+* Follow some Javascript style guide
-* Follow some CSS style guide;
+* Adapt the view to be responsive
-* Componentization and extensibility of Javascript components;
+* Componentization and extensibility of Javascript components
-* Apply transition animations.
+* Apply transition animations

 ## DOUBLE Bonus Points

+* Add creative extra features, we all love cool functionality and nice designs
 * When searching, highlight the matched search characters (only what's matched) in the hero cards.
 * Create a user customization option (e.g. dark mode / grid vs list view)
 * Persist the data when the user reload the page
-* Adapt the view to be Responsive (mobile/tablet)

-## TRIPLE Bonus Points

-* Add creative extra features

 # Assessment

 ## Part 1

 The first step of the assignment is to fetch data from this public JSON API, and present the information on the screen.
 The route to fetch the data is:

 https://cdn.jsdelivr.net/gh/akabab/superhero-api@0.3.0/api/all.json

 You do not need any credentials to access the URL above.
 The goal of this part is to present the data as a list on the screen like below: